PsyTeachR/ads-v1/docs/01-intro.md

 ## Packages and functions {#packages}

-When you install R you will have access to a range of functions including options for data wrangling and statistical analysis.
+When you install R you will have access to a range of <a class='glossary' target='_blank' title='A named section of code that can be reused.' href='https://psyteachr.github.io/glossary/f#function'>functions</a> including options for `r `glossary("data wrangling")` and statistical analysis.
 The functions that are included in the default installation are typically referred to as <a class='glossary' target='_blank' title='The set of R functions that come with a basic installation of R, before you add external packages' href='https://psyteachr.github.io/glossary/b#base-r'>base R</a> and you can think of them like the default apps that come pre-loaded on your phone.

 One of the great things about R, however, is that it is **user extensible**: anyone can create a new add-on that extends its functionality.
 There are currently thousands of <a class='glossary' target='_blank' title='A group of R functions.' href='https://psyteachr.github.io/glossary/p#package'>packages</a> that R users have created to solve many different kinds of problems, or just simply to have fun.
 For example, there are packages for data visualisation, machine learning, interactive dashboards, web scraping, and playing games such as Sudoku.